-As an Atmospheric Physicist and Climate Modeler, my research is dedicated to understanding how subgrid turbulent processes within the atmospheric boundary layer influence extreme wind speeds and gusts within the Earth's Climate System.
-I use a combination of observations, reanalysis, higher-order turbulence closures, and climate model simulations to improve the prediction of momentum transport and extreme winds in the GFDL-AM4 climate model.
-I have also worked on enhancing the accuracy of deterministic and probabilistic extreme midlatitude cyclone forecasts by investigating the sensitivity to physically consistent modeling of air-sea turbulent fluxes in the Met Office Unified Model.
+As an Atmospheric Physicist and Climate Modeler, my research focuses on advancing our understanding of Earth's climate system, with particular emphasis on the drivers of midlatitude extreme winds and precipitation across various scales.
+My work spans from investigating the response of midlatitude cyclone tracks and associated mesoscale features to a warming climate, to examining how sub-grid turbulent processes within the atmospheric boundary layer influence the formation of extreme wind speeds near the Earth's surface.
+I also investigate how the interactions between atmospheric dynamics and other Earth system components, such as ocean-atmosphere exchanges and land-atmosphere feedbacks, control the Earth's system climate.
+Utilizing a combination of observations, reanalysis, higher-order turbulence closures, and climate simulations, I aim to improve the prediction of momentum transport and extreme winds in models like the GFDL-AM4.
+Furthermore, I have contributed to enhancing the accuracy of deterministic and probabilistic extreme midlatitude cyclone forecasts by investigating their sensitivity to physically consistent modeling of air-sea turbulent fluxes in the Met Office Unified Model.
 Currently, I am highly motivated to harness recent advancements in ML and AI to develop a deep learning Neural Network parametrization for turbulent momentum flux trained on km-scale climate model simulations.
-My aim is to implement this parametrization in coarser-resolution climate models to generate cost-effective probabilistic centennial projections of extreme winds and gust hazards for different warmer climate scenarios.
+This parametrization is intended for implementation in coarser-resolution climate models, enabling cost-effective probabilistic projections of extreme winds and gust hazards across a range of warmer climate scenarios, from the sub-seasonal to centennial scales.